Markoudstaal/abuseipdb-checker/README.md

 `enabled`: Set to true to enable the pushoverAgent.

-`cleanReports`: Set to true to eneble notifications when there are no reports for you ip.
+`cleanReports`: Set to true to enable notifications when there are no reports for you ip.

 `apiKey`: The Api Key supplied by pushover.